LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 ## Food

-**Neither breakfast nor dinner will be provided.**
+Details about lunch will provided at the meeting.
+Neither breakfast nor dinner will be provided.

-Lunch options will be provided on a daily basis, to be paid for by the participants.
-Details will be made available at the meeting.

-## Parking
+## Transportation

-You can park at the SETI carpark.
+Public transportation between the hotels listed above and the SETI institute exists, but can be difficult.
+Conference attendees are free to park at the SETI carpark.